pkonsomu2020/HUNGRY-HUB-FOOD-AGENCY-PROJECT/README.md

 - PayPal API for processing PayPal payments.
 - M-Pesa API for processing M-Pesa payments.
 - Bank Account API for processing Bank transfers payments
+- Netlify App for the deployment of this project.

 ## Project Structure